wendyverdonk93/docs/content/integrations/wrappers/fastcheckout-ios/manual.md

 * Manage shipping addresses:
     * List, add and edit shipping information

-*If you need more information, please check the documentation that you will find inside the SDK, which contains all classes, methods, common troubleshooting and more details.*
+For more information, see the documentation inside the SDK, which contains all classes, methods, common troubleshooting and more details.

-Please refer to the MultiSafepay API Documentation to perform different calls through which you can start transactions, update transactions, perform refunds and receive information about transactions: https://docs.multisafepay.com/api/#orders
+To learn more about creating, updating and retrieving orders, see API reference - [Orders](https://docs.multisafepay.com/api/#orders).

 ### Requirements